ewersoncarmo/design-patterns/README.md

 ## Facade

 The Facade pattern provides an unified interface to a set of interfaces in a sub system.
 Facade defines a higher level interface that makes the sub system easier to use.

+## Proxy

+The Proxy pattern provides a surrogate or placeholder for another object in order to control access to it.